Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.

 12.3 If the parties are unable to agree upon a mediator, or if the mediator agreed upon is unable or unwilling to act and an alternative mediator cannot be agreed, any party may apply to Legal Counsel to appoint a mediator under the Legal Mediation Procedure within 14 days of the date of knowledge of either event.

-12.4 Within 14 days of the appointment of the mediator (either by mutual agreement of the parties or by a Legal Counsel in accordance with their mediation procedure), the parties will meet with the mediator to agree the procedure to be adopted for the mediation, unless otherwise agreed between the parties and the mediator.
+12.4 Within 14 days of the appointment of the mediator (either by mutual agreement of the parties or by a Legal Counsel in accordance with their mediation procedure), the parties will meet with the mediator to agree on the procedure to be adopted for the mediation, unless otherwise agreed between the parties and the mediator.

 12.5 All negotiations connected with the relevant dispute(s) will be conducted in confidence and without prejudice to the rights of the parties in any further proceedings.